-Coastal Carbon is a collaborative research project including six partners from different research institutes and universities.
-Coastal Carbon integrates the partners’ expertise in the fields of marine biology, geochemistry, X-Ray tomography and mechanistic modeling.
-This interdisciplinary approach enables us to tackle pressing research questions.
+Coastal Carbon is a collaborative research project including partners from different research institutes and universities.
+Get to know the Coastal Carbon team and contact us with your questions.